-12. Letters of Collaboration (if applicable, maximum of one page each): Collaboration letters must be forwarded to the applicant for inclusion in the uploaded document.
+□ Letters of Collaboration (if applicable, maximum of one page each) - Collaboration letters must be forwarded to the applicant for upload.
 These are brief letters addressing the nature of the collaboration and the role of the collaborator.
 Do not include the collaborator's C.V.
 Please note that these are separate and distinct letters from letters of recommendation outlined below.